begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### NOTES

-You can control logging information from tafc.ini, please refer user guide for more details.
+You can control logging information from tafc.ini, please refer to the user guide for more details.

 ### EXAMPLE